Study Finds 8 Best Close Grip Bench Press Alternatives (Most Muscle Growth)

 It is an unusual exercise but is effective at building the triceps, inner chest and shoulders.

-#3.Close Grip Dumbbell Press (Close Grip Bench Press Dumbbell)
+#3.Close Grip Dumbbell Bench Press

 The barbell can be completely done away by employing dumbbells to replace the close grip bench press where the dumbbells are held closer together in the same way the hands would be placed with a barbell in the close grip bench press and the dumbbell bench press.
-The narrower grip in the close grip bench press and subsequently in the closed grip dumbbell press results in an increased activation of the triceps muscle.3
+The narrower grip in the close grip bench press and subsequently in the closed grip dumbbell press results in an increased activation of the triceps muscle.5

 Also known as a crush press, it is an effective workout that activates the pec muscles since they are squeezed when the dumbbells are being pressed together.
 In addition, this movement is an excellent tool for increasing the mind muscle connection with the chest.